UNIVERSITY OF WASHINGTON JSI

 BENEFITS AND FINANCIAL AID

-Scholars enrolled in the Evans School JSI receive a $1,000 stipend, meals, housing, and reimbursement for travel to and from the program.
+Scholars enrolled in the Evans School JSI receive a $1,000 stipend, intended to cover incidental costs of attending the program.
+Additionally, participants are provided with meals, housing, and reimbursement for travel to and from the program.
 Participants live on campus, in shared rooms in the UW dormitories.

 PPIA Fellows who successfully complete any PPIA Junior Summer Institute (JSI) and who are admitted to the Master’s in Public Administration (MPA) program at the Evans School will receive a scholarship.